 What role does HRM play in the location of telecommunications facilities?

 The federal government has recognized that municipal authorities may have an interest in the location of telecommunication facilities, and every municipality is given an opportunity to review the proposed facility and provide comment.
 These comments will be considered by Industry Canada, who will then determine whether or not a license is to be granted and will stipulate any conditions.

 - the proposed installation of telecommunications equipment is not contemplated by the land use zone applied to the property, or

 - where the proposal is not considered to be excluded by Industry Canada's Client Procedures

 Proponents are required to submit a Telecommunications Application to HRM Planning Services.
 Each proposal is reviewed for information regarding the type, size, and location of the installation.
 In the case of towers, co-location (or co-utilization) information is also reviewed.
 Co-location means the use of a communications tower, either existing or proposed, by two or more carriers.

-Through the Telecommunications Application process, HRM will facilitate a public consultation component, review the proposal, and submit recommendations to the local community council, which becomes the municipal body responsible for providing comment on the proposal to Industry Canada.
+Through the telecommunications application process, the municipality will facilitate a public consultation component, review the proposal, and submit recommendations to the local community council, which becomes the municipal body responsible for providing comment on the proposal to Industry Canada.

 What Municipal policies address proposed telecommunication installations?

 On March 22, 2016, Halifax Regional Council approved 2015-005-GOV, the Siting of a Telecommunication Antenna Administrative Order.
 In this process, telecommunication tower applications are no longer considered by Community Council, and instead are assessed against Council guidelines as well as considering feedback as provided by the public.